 Diabetes & Vision Loss

-More than 37 Americans have diabetes, a chronic health condition affecting how the body produces or uses insulin (the hormone that regulates sugar levels).
+Diabetes is a chronic health condition affecting how the body produces or uses insulin (the hormone that regulates sugar levels).
 Over time, uncontrolled diabetes can cause severe health problems, including vision loss.

 Diabetic retinopathy is an eye disease that can develop because of diabetes.
 The condition can be detected with a comprehensive eye exam and eye health monitored with regular diabetic eye exams.